 Hyde Park is home to the world-famous Museum of Science and Industry and the Frank Lloyd Wright Robie House, as well as many ethnic restaurants, family parks, bookstores, coffee shops, and more.

-Hyde Park has a number of cultural and educational attractions and hosts a variety of annual events in the summer and fall.
+Hyde Park has a number of cultural and educational attractions and entertainment venues, and hosts a variety of annual events in the summer and fall.

 Hyde Park is the heart of Culture Coast, a collection of thriving arts and cultural communities spanning the South Side.
 Experience historic museums and live dance, music, and theater performances, while exploring some of the most vibrant neighborhoods Chicago has to offer.